isabella232/dynamic-media-classic.en-1/help/moving-renaming-deleting-assets.md

 After you create the list, follow these steps to use it to delete assets:

-1. Choose File &gt; Delete Asset List.
+1. Choose File > Delete Asset List.
 1. In the Delete Asset list dialog box, browse or type the path to the text file with the list of assets you want to delete.
 1. Click the Delete button.